 There are two types of HECMs: a fixed-rate HECM and an adjustable-rate HECM.
 The fixed-rate option has an interest rate that stays the same throughout the life of the loan and offers only one way to receive payment – in a lump sum.
 The adjustable-rate option has an interest rate that may fluctuate throughout the life of the loan and offers multiple payment options – a lump sum, monthly payments, a line of credit or any combination of the three.

 If you choose this payment option, all of your reverse mortgage proceeds will be delivered in one lump sum payment.
-This option is available with a fixed-rate or adjustable-rate HECM loan.
+This option is available with both a fixed-rate or adjustable-rate HECM loan.

 With this payment option, you’ll receive your proceeds in monthly payments.
 You can receive the monthly payments for a set amount of time, known as term payments, or you can choose to receive monthly payments throughout the life of your loan, known as tenure payments.
 This option is only available for the adjustable-rate HECM.

 A reverse mortgage line of credit is a payment option that puts your proceeds into a line of credit that you can access whenever you need, similar to a home equity line of credit (HELOC).
 If you don’t use the money right away, the available funds in your line of credit can continue to grow in value over time, providing more money in the future.